JulianFP/project-W/doc/dev_getting_started.rst

 Alternatively: Nix
 ``````````````````

 If you have Nix installed you can set up your development environment with just one command (you don't have to use NixOS for this, you just need Nix).
-You can use the same process for all three components of the project (TODO: not for runner yet):
+You can use the same process for all three components of the project:

 Clone the repository and enter its directory.
 After that run